edwardvmills/NURBSlib_EVM/README.md

 (general description only, not a FreeCAD tutorial)

 ####Setup
--formt he top level of the repository, take NURBSlib_EVM.py, all the .fcmacro files, and the icons folder -put them somewhere FreeCAD can find them
+-from the top level of the repository, take NURBSlib_EVM.py, all  *.fcmacro files, and the icons folder -put them somewhere FreeCAD can find them
 -link the fcmacro scripts to icons, descriptions, tooltips, etc.
 -put all those GUI macros in toolbars.